etkhdaniel/Cyber-Internships/Full-Time.md

 # Full-Time
-Collection of Summer 2024 Internships and resources!
-Although this is maily my personal list that I find, please feel free to use and contribute to this list.
-I will try to keep this page updated and maintained.
+Collection of Full-Time cybersecurity related jobs and resources!

 Shoutout to **[PittCSC](https://github.com/pittcsc)** for developing the inital framework and list.